johannesvollmer/exrs/README.md

 This library is modeled after the official [`OpenEXR Documentation`](https://openexr.com/en/latest/) document.
+Saved older PDFs in /specification.
 Unspecified behavior is concluded from the C++ library.

 ### Roadmap
 1. Support all compression formats (missing format: DWAA/DWAB)